ComplicaCode: Enhancing Disease Complication Detection in Electronic Health Records through ICD Path Generation: METHOD

 \subsection{Long Short Term Memory Networks (LSTM)}

-\paragraph{}Recurrent Neural Network (RNN) architecture the main part of the path generator, specialized for processing sequential data.
+Recurrent Neural Network (RNN) architecture is the main part of the path generator, specialized for processing sequential data, in this paper, RNN is used to process the generated code path.
 Unlike traditional feedforward neural networks, RNNs are designed with interconnected hidden states that allow them to capture dynamic temporal patterns within sequences.
-Conceptually, they can be thought of as an advancement over hidden Markov models, but with the incorporation of nonlinear transition functions.
 This structure makes RNNs particularly adept at identifying long-range temporal dependencies.
 Compared to other RNNs, Long Short-Term Memory (LSTM) networks is special.
 Each neuron in LSTMs contains three gates: input\( i \),forget\( f \), and output \( o \).
-These gating mechanisms bestow LSTMs with three distinct advantages: firstly, they excel in learning long-term sequence dependencies; secondly, they facilitate easier optimization, as the gates effectively route the input signal through recurrent hidden states \( r(t) \) without causing undesired alterations in the output; and thirdly, they mitigate the well-known exploding and vanishinggradient encountered during the training of conventional RNNs.
+These gating mechanisms bestow LSTMs with three distinct advantages: firstly, they excel in learning long-term sequence dependencies; secondly, they facilitate easier optimization, as the gates effectively route the input signal through recurrent hidden states \( r(t) \) without causing undesired alterations in the output; and thirdly, they mitigate the well-known exploding and vanishing gradient encountered during the training of conventional RNNs.
+The max length of this LSTM is a predefined hyperparameter in this paper.

 The mathematical representation of the LSTM is given by: